 Get a pad that will fit the temp conditions you expect to face!
 The appropriate pad (or pads) and sleeping bag combo will often make the difference between a comfortable night’s sleep or feel like you are in an ice box.
 Sectionhiker.com has a great chart of pads and their common R-Values along with weight and price.

-As with all temperature ratings for bags, clothes, etc., the R-Value is just a rough guide that varies from person to person.
+As with all temperature ratings for bags, clothes, etc., the R-Value is just a rough guide that varies from person to person and even from company to company.
 Some people sleep cold; some people sleep warm.
-Wearing a hat to bed, the location of a campsite, your sleeping bag, if you are dehydrated, etc. can all have an effect on how warm you will be at night while sleeping.
+Wearing a hat to bed, the location of a campsite, shelter type, ventilation, your sleeping bag, the pad differences between companies, if you are dehydrated, etc. can all affect how warm you will be at night while sleeping.

-Weight – As a rule of thumb, the better insulated and more comfortable a pad is, the heavier it will be (not always with newer pads, though).
+Weight – As a rule of thumb, the better insulated and more comfortable a pad is, the heavier it will be (not always, though).
 A trade-off, but sometimes being more comfortable at night is worth the extra weight penalty.
 Conversely, if you are hiking all day, the extra 2lbs of Therm-a-Rest will be noticeable!
 If you are base camping, hauling a heavy pad that is very comfortable may be worth the schlep, too.

 One item to consider before purchasing the pad is the length of the pad itself.
 Many people needlessly buy full length (6′ long) sleeping pads when they are not needed.
 Besides being heavier, the full-length pads are typically more expensive.